Introduction

 AMOEBA: [O:E]

-The O is Optional power; E stands for Eon (alternatively it could be M for Mayfair).
+The O is Optional power; E stands for Eon.

-The O is Optional power; JR is Jack Reda; D means it is a Cosmic Dune Power.
+The O is Optional power; Warp is The Warp; D means it is only used in Cosmic Dune.

 KEY